amberframework/granite/docs/relationships.md

   has_many :post

+  # pluralization requires providing the class name
+  has_many posts : Post

-  # or provide class name
+  # or you can provide class name as a parameter
   has_many :posts, class_name: Post

-  # or custom foreign key
+  # you can provide a custom foreign key
   has_many :posts, class_name: Post, foreign_key: :custom_id

   field email : String